-Yes, if you have no activity on your account for a 24-month period, your Amtrak Guest Rewards points will expire.
-Per the Amtrak guest terms and conditions page Section D:
+Amtrak Guest Rewards Points will expire if you have no qualifying activity on your account for 24 months.
+Per the Amtrak Guest terms and conditions page, Section D:

 “If no Member initiated qualifying activity is recorded or reported within 24 months for a Member, the Member’s points will expire.”

-Amtrak Guest Rewards requires you to earn or redeem points to generate activity that resets your points expiration clock.
+Amtrak Guest Rewards requires you to earn or redeem points to generate activity that resets your points expiration clock, at least once every 24 months.

 Keeping Your Amtrak Guest Points From Expiring

-Fortunately, there are many different ways you can trigger activity on your Amtrak account to reset your points' expiration clock, and almost all of them do not involve you setting foot on a train.
-All of the following is classed as an activity that will reset your points' expiration clock.
+Fortunately, there are many different ways to trigger activity on your Amtrak account to reset your points' expiration clock, and most of them don't involve setting foot on a train.
+All of the following are classed qualifying activities to keep your points alive.

 - Amtrak coupons and passes.